First of all you must become a member of ACC and once accepted you can access the accreditation procedures and forms by logging in as a member.

 No…& Yes!.
 There is no time limit for the training and supervised practice hours; however the case study must be from the last year of practice and references must be current.

-ACC accepts elements of accreditation from BACP, COSCA and UKCP.
+ACC accepts elements of accreditation from registered members of BACP, COSCA and UKCP.
+We also accept registered counsellors who are also accredited with BACIP.
+(BACIP does not hold an Accredited Register approved by the Professional Standards Authority, therefore you must also be registered with ACC, BACP, UKCP, or COSCA).
 This is called our “Joint Accreditation” route.
 There are three basic requirements for entry via this method: a copy of the accreditation certificate already held, a church leader’s reference if the training is not ACC recognised, a 2000 to 3000 words essay entitled ‘How my faith informs my practice’.
 We are continuing to assess other organisations’ accreditation systems.
 Please let us know if there are any that you would like us to assess.

 This is available on the ACC web site or in hard copy from Head Office or click here Ethics and Practice Framework